ivaylo9512/extension-market-remastered/README.md

 Tick42-ExtensionRepository a.k.a Ext42 is a web platform which provides extension developers with the ability to share their work along with a github repository link.
 Every userModel can receive ratings for his extensions and also keep count on how many times they were downloaded.
 The app provides 3 different levels of accessability:

 ##How to run

+### From the Jar file

-You can run the program from the executable JAR file it has all dependencies the application is written in Java 8 - jre 1.8 You should download the server-side-Jar folder because it uses it for the images and the files for the uploaded extensions.
+You can run the application from the executable JAR file it has all dependencies, the application is written in Java 8 - jre 1.8

+You should download the server-side-Jar folder, because it uses the upload folder in it for the images and the files for the uploaded extensions.

 It runs the application on 8080, you should check your ports first and kill any tasks on the port.

 If for some reason the application doesn't start on your device you can run it from cmd with java -jar server-side-main.jar to investigate further.
 //TODO: The Jar uses inner database so you don't need to execute the sql.

+### Without the Jar file

+The

+Execute the sql:
+`$ mysql -u root -p < database.sql`

+Run the app:
+`$ ./gradlew bootRun`

+Again runs on :8080 port you can change that from Application.properties

 ## Guest